 Regiments Offensive.
 The Hundred Regiments Offensive began on 20

-the battle with 400,000 troops (about half guerrillas and half regular
+the offensive to 400,000 troops (about half guerrillas and half regular

 troops) drawn primarily from 120 and 129 Divisions